-One of a handful of Boston's national landmarks that pre-date 1750, the House represents an unusually long continuum in American history, serving as the home of two distinguished Governors - one Royal and one Federal (William Eustis).
+One of a handful of Boston's national landmarks that pre-date 1750, the house spans an unusually long continuum of American history, serving as home to two distinguished Governors - one Royal Colonial, William Shirley, and one Democratic-Republican, William Eustis.

 "Shirley Place" has also been occupied by, among others, the Massachusetts Sixth Regiment when it served as a Revolutionary War barracks and hospital during the Siege of Boston from 1775 to 1776; as a refuge from the Haitian Revolution for Jean-Baptiste du Buc, counselor to Louis XVI of France; and as retirement home for Privateer Captain James Magee, an Irishman famous for capturing the British ship Countess.
 As the first Boston merchant to visit either Batavia or Canton, Magee acquired a fortune as a China trader.
 During the latter part of the 19th and early 20th centuries the Mansion served as tenement housing.

 The story of the Shirley-Eustis House, from its origins to its present, is as unique, fascinating, and compelling as that of its illustrious owners and the Who’s Who of American Colonial and Federalist history who passed through its doors.

 A product of social ambition, fame, power and fortune in the mid-18th century, it frequently received Benjamin Franklin as well as countless Boston and Cambridge A-listers.
 In the early 19th century William and Caroline Eustis returned it to the status and level of activity it had enjoyed during the Shirley years.
 They entertained lavishly.
 In 1824 they hosted the Marquis de Lafayette and held a major fete in his honor.
 Eustis visitors routinely included John Quincy Adams, Henry Clay, Daniel Webster, Aaron Burr and John C. Calhoun.